-Principally, there are many high-level KM models which could be used to form the vocabulary for this dimension.
-We will start with the famous KM cycle by Probst et al. [52] which - in addition to the management-oriented tasks of defining knowledge goals and assessing the organization's knowledge - e.g., identifies six building blocks:
+Principally, all high-level Knowledge Management models can be seen as a starting point to form the vocabulary for this dimension, and there are many such KM models.
+We will start with the famous KM cycle by Probst et al. [64] which - in addition to the management-oriented tasks of defining knowledge goals and assessing the organization's knowledge - e.g., identifies six building blocks: